hatonthecat/Open-Source-Car/README.md

 7-5-2026
 --

-"Our American Kei Car, Explained"
+"Our New American Kei Truck, Explained"

 https://www.youtube.com/watch?v=vJJa9zBDa6A